waku-org/specs/standards/core/rln-contract.md

 On the other hand, long epochs lead to more memory requirements for nodes due to the growth of the nullifier log.
 Each message contains a nullifier that proves its validity in terms of RLN.
 Within the latest epoch, each relaying node stores all nullifiers to detect users exceeding the rate limit.
+Nullifier log data needs to be stored in memory.
 Each nullifier plus metadata is `128` bytes (per message).
 This means that one user with a `1` message per second rate limit (high-tier) generates up to `600 * 128 / 1024 = 75 KiB` of nullifier log data per 10-min epoch.
+This corresponds to:
+- for 1000 users: approximately `73 MiB`;
+- for 10 thousand users: approximately `732 MiB`.

 #### Maximum total message limit / concurrently active memberships